-Gunnar Keppler Gouras (GK Gouras or G Gouras in papers) is Professor of Experimental Neurology, head of the Neurobiology section and the Experimental Dementia Research Unit, and coordinator of the Strategic Research Environment in Neuroscience - MultiPark, in the Department of Experimental Medical Science, Faculty of Medicine, Lund University in Lund, Sweden.
+Gunnar Keppler Gouras (Gunnar K. Gouras, GK Gouras or G Gouras in papers) is Professor of Experimental Neurology, head of the Neurobiology section and the Experimental Dementia Research Unit, and director of the Strategic Research Environment in Neuroscience - MultiPark, in the Department of Experimental Medical Science, Faculty of Medicine, Lund University in Lund, Sweden.
 His research group focuses on Alzheimer's disease and related neurodegenerative disorders.
 Prior to his move to Lund in 2011, he was Professor of Neurology and Neuroscience at Weill Medical College of Cornell University.